 Battens has supported the cultural scene for many years through its charitable trust's sponsorship of Dorchester Arts.

-Battens' solicitors also include commercial lawyers Simon Clegg and Brian Levine.
+Battens' solicitors also include commercial lawyer Brian Levine.

 Brian has a wealth of experience in business law and specialises in legal advice for film production and distribution, television, publishing, theatre and the arts.